saur-bh/freenow/README.md

 - If module in present , create it block under specific test file.

 ## Viewing the Results
- Once test is run , result will be store in cypress/reports which is html file.Execution video can be located in cypress/videos.
+ - Once test is run , result will be store in cypress/reports which is html file.
+ - Execution video can be located in cypress/videos.
+ - To get the CI result view select the pipeline and expand it, then select cypress/run and get into artifact tab.

 ## Enhancement
   * Seperation of identifer in different folder.